 Can you adopt a child with a felony on your record?

 Adopting a child as a felon is a grey area.
 Your ability to adopt a child hinges on not just the nature of the felony itself, but if the crime in question is related to abuse or violence of any kind, then you probably cannot adopt a child in the state of California.
 In fact, the home study required for adoption cannot be approved if any adult in the home (not just the hopeful parents) has been convicted of child abuse, child neglect, spouse abuse, crimes against children, or any sort of violent crime.

 A home study for a California adoption involves a social worker coming to the hopeful parent(s)’ home to inspect it for safety and suitability for a child.

 What other tasks are required beyond a home study?

 In addition to a home study, would-be parents must submit fingerprints for a criminal background check and complete a physical exam.
 They must attend adoption training classes and undergo individual interviews with the social worker assigned to their adoption.

-The Law Offices of Teresa Beyers in Los Angeles, California, offer a free initial phone consultation.
+The Law Offices of Teresa A. Beyers in Los Angeles, California, offer a free initial phone consultation.
 We can meet with you after hours and on weekends by appointment.